NasreddineR-DEV/HomeWork-IZICAP/README.md

 # HomeWork_IZICAP

 HomeWork_IZICAP is a microservice project built using Springboot3 and Java 17.
 The purpose of this project is to communicate with ChatGPT AI via a call to an endpoint that we will expose.
-For the purpose of this test, we need to build a microservice which updates a “database” in our system with questions we send to ChatGPT and answers that the API gives us.
+For the purpose of this test, we need to build a microservice which updates a csv file with questions we send to ChatGPT and answers that the API gives us.

 # Technologies and Programming Languages Used